iustin/bakonf/doc/bakonf.md

 -g, --gzip

-:   compress the generated archive with gzip
+:   Compress the generated archive with gzip; mutually exclusive with
+    the `bzip2` option.

 -b, --bzip2

-:   compress the generated archive with bzip2
+:   Compress the generated archive with bzip2; mutually exclusive with
+    the `gzip` option.

 --no-filesystem

-:   do not save any files in the filesystem.
+:   Do not save any files in the filesystem.
 In this case bakonf does
-    not even open a database, but you must still give the `-L` option.
+    not even open a database.

 --no-commands

-:   do not save command output in the archive
+:   Do not save command output in the archive,

 -v, --verbose

-:   increases the verbosity by one; the default level of verbosity is
+:   Increases the verbosity by one; the default level of verbosity is
-    one, under which information and higher severity messages are displayed; at level two, debug mode is enabled which shows the trace of actions
+    one, under which information and higher severity messages are displayed; at level two, debug mode is enabled which shows the trace of actions.

 -q, --quiet

-:   resets the verbosity to zero; at this level, only warning and higher
+:   Resets the verbosity to zero; at this level, only warning and higher
-    messages are shown
+    messages are shown.

 --version

-:   shows the version number and exits
+:   Shows the version number and exits.

 -h, --help

-:   shows a short help message about the invocation and exits
+:   Shows a short help message about the invocation and exits.

 # AUTHORS